futurice/ios-good-practices/README.md

 ### Views

-When using Auto Layout in a custom view, it's usually enough to set up your constraints once at initialization.
-However, if you need to update them later during the view's lifecycle, be sure to override the below method!
+When using Auto Layout in a custom view, the [recommended approach is to create and activate your constraints once at initialization][wwdc-autolayout-mysteries].
+If you need to change your constraints dynamically, hold references to them and then deactivate/activate these as required.

+Only in rare cases will you need to override `UIViewController`'s `updateViewConstraints`.
+If you do this, however, make sure to also specify that your view requires a constraint-based layout:

 Swift:
 ```swift